-The gastroenterology/nutrition fellowship at the Geisinger Health System is one of a few programs nationally that combines training in gastroenterology and nutrition.
+The gastroenterology fellowship at Geisinger is one of a few programs nationally that combines training in gastroenterology and nutrition.
 This three-year fellowship accepts three fellows each year.

 Fellows receive training in all major diagnostic and therapeutic endoscopic procedures including exposure to endoscopic ultrasonography, ERCP, endoscopic mucosal resection, and Barrett’s ablation.
 Specialty services offered by the gastroenterology clinical laboratory include anorectal and esophageal manometry, standard 24-hour and Bravo pH testing, hydrogen breath testing, and capsule endoscopy.